Home Headphone Comparisons HIFIMAN Ananda vs. Arya vs. Edition X vs. Edition XS

 Well, yes and no.

-The headphones actually don’t dig into the top of your head much at all, and the clamping force on the sides is near perfect.
+The headphones actually don’t dig into the top of your head much at all, and the clamping force on the sides is nearly perfect.

 With the Edition XS,